-The August bank holiday in London falls on Monday August 31 2015 and we're all treated to a whole three days off work.
+The Easter bank holiday weekend in London falls on Fri Mar 25–Mon Mar 28 2016 and we're all treated to a whole four days off work.
 If laying in bed with a boxset is your initial plan, scrap it – there's too much going on in the capital to miss out on.
-London's packed with museums full of wonders, galleries full of art exhibitions and if the weather lucks out, some cracking outdoor activities too.
+London's packed with museums full of wonders, galleries full of art exhibitions and loads of space for some cracking outdoor activities too.
 We've got your bank holiday plans sorted.

 Our bank holiday weekend highlights